How to roll over your 401(k) to IRA

 Summary

-• If you change jobs or want more flexibility when it comes to your retirement savings, you may choose to roll over to an IRA.
+• If you change jobs or want more flexibility when it comes to your retirement savings, you may choose to roll over your 401(k) to an IRA.

 • IRA rollovers can be direct or indirect; it’s important to stay within the rules for both, as you could incur penalties that could reduce your retirement income.

-A direct rollover means that rather than the funds being paid to you to make the transfer, i.e., you withdraw the money and deposit it into your new account, your 401(k) provider directly transfers your funds into your new IRA account.
+One option is to do a direct rollover.
+Here, your 401(k) provider directly transfers your funds into your new IRA account.
 You never touch or physically move the money.

-With indirect rollovers, you have 60 days from receiving the cash or assets from your 401(k) to transfer into another fund – an IRA or a different 401(k) plan.
+With indirect rollovers, you have 60 days from receiving the cash or assets from your 401(k) to transfer your IRA.

 If you miss the 60-day deadline, the IRS may view this as an early withdrawal, and you will have to pay tax and a 10% early withdrawal penalty.

-If you’re ready to roll your 401(k) over, here is a step-by-step guide on how exactly to do it.
+There are a number of steps you have to follow, and here is a step-by-step guide on how to do it.

 1. Choose your rollover destination